-To render vendor or Transportation (per trip) services to participants, providers have three options: 1) they may choose to enroll directly with ODP; 2) they may choose to subcontract with an OHCDS for participants who do not self-direct the service(s); or 3) they may be qualified and receive payment through a FMS organization for participants who self-direct their services.
+To render vendor goods and services to participants, providers have three options: 1) they may choose to enroll directly with ODP; 2) they may choose to subcontract with an OHCDS for participants who do not self-direct the service(s); or 3) they may be qualified and receive payment through a FMS organization for participants who self-direct their services.
 Providers are not mandated to render vendor services through an OHCDS.

-OHCDS providers must meet the following criteria: • Enroll in PROMISe as a provider of PFDS Waiver services;
+OHCDS providers must meet the following criteria:

-• Render at least one direct waiver service (this does not include Transportation per trip);

-• Enter the direct waiver service(s) along with the vendor service(s) and/or Transportation per trip they will offer as an OHCDS in HCSIS;
+- Enroll in PROMISe as a provider of P/FDS Waiver services; - Render at least one direct waiver service; - Enter the direct waiver service(s) along with the vendor goods and service(s) they will offer as an OHCDS in HCSIS;

-• Successfully complete the Provider Qualifications module in HCSIS for the direct waiver service(s) as well as the vendor service(s) and/or Transportation per trip they provide and ensure the requirements of Appendix C, including provider qualification standards, are met;

-• Enter into a Provider Agreement for Participation in Pennsylvania's PFDS Waiver with ODP;

-• Submit a bill through PROMISe for either the amount of the vendor good or service that is charged to the general public or for the fee schedule rate for Transportation per trip.
-See the last paragraph of this section for additional requirements related to payment for vendor services;

-• Cooperate with the Quality Assessment and Improvement (QA&I) process conducted by ODP or one of its designees, and ensure the subcontracted vendor or Transportation per trip provider cooperates with such monitoring when needed or requested;

-• Cooperate with other monitoring activities, such as Supports Coordination monitoring, and ensure the vendor or Transportation per trip provider cooperates with such monitoring;

-- Comply with regulatory requirements in 55 Pa.
+- Successfully complete the Provider Qualifications module in HCSIS for the direct waiver service(s) as well as the vendor service(s) they provide and ensure the requirements of Appendix C, including provider qualification standards, are met; - Enter into a Provider Agreement for Participation in Pennsylvania's P/FDS Waiver with ODP; - Submit a bill through PROMISe for either the amount of the vendor good or service that is charged to the general public.
+See the last paragraph of this section for additional requirements related to payment for vendor services; - Cooperate with the Quality Assessment and Improvement (QA&I) process conducted by ODP or one of its designees, and ensure the subcontracted vendor cooperates with such monitoring when needed or requested; - Cooperate with other monitoring activities, such as Supports Coordination monitoring, and ensure the vendor cooperates with such monitoring; - Comply with regulatory requirements in 55 Pa.
 Code Chapter 51 or its regulatory successor; and - Maintain documentation on service delivery.